Cyberunner23/WPC/README.md

     1. `YamlDotNet.dll`
 1. Copy + Paste the `sites.yml` to the folder `KeePass.exe` is in.
 1. Download http://chromedriver.storage.googleapis.com/2.35/chromedriver_linux64.zip
-1. Extract to the folder `KeePass.exe` is in.
+1. Extract the `chromedriver` executable to `KeePass/chromedriver/chromedriver` (Refer to directory structure below)
 1. Run with `mono` (`mono ./KeePass.exe`)

 Support for additional sites may be added by modifying the `sites.yml` file.